Acerca de

 In the summer of 2012, just three months into retirement, our father, Richard, was diagnosed with Parkinson’s Disease.

 He grew up in a big Irish Catholic family—one of eight siblings—in a blue-collar household where love, loyalty, and hard work were the norm.
 Both of his parents served in the Navy during World War II.
 His father worked at a building supply company, and all five of his brothers found their way into the construction trades.
-Our Uncle John even became well-known in the industry, writing three books on various construction techniques (link to Amazon).
+Our Uncle John even became well-known in the industry, writing three books on various construction techniques (link to Amazon)

 We’re from Western Maryland (a small town called Poolesville), but Ocean City was always our second home.
-Our dad and uncles actually built our grandparents’ retirement home in North Ocean City.
+Our dad and uncles built our grandparents’ retirement home in North Ocean City.
 Summers meant trips to Billy’s Sub Shop, Fisher’s Popcorn, and Thrasher’s Fries.
-Off-seasons meant walking our dogs on the boardwalk and making memories that stuck with us.
+Off-seasons meant walking our dogs on the boardwalk and making memories that stayed with us.

 This is our story.